tigerbeetle/tigerbeetle/docs/develop/financial-accounting.md

 If this seems arbitrary and confusing, we understand!
 It's a convention, just like how most programmers need to learn zero-based array indexing and then at some point it becomes second nature.

+### Account Types and the "Normal Balance"

+Some other accounting systems have the concept of a "normal balance", which would indicate whether a given account's balance is increased by debits or credits.

+When designing for TigerBeetle, we recommend thinking about account types instead of "normal balances".
+This is because the type of balance follows from the type of account, but the type of balance doesn't tell you the type of account.
+For example, an account might have a normal balance on the debit side but that doesn't tell you whether it is an asset or expense.

 ## Takeaways